-We IKEA-lovers encounter problems like this from time to time.
-Those wonderfully designed (and affordable) materials just aren’t intended to outlast us, but with a little regular TLC we can damn well try.
+We IKEA-lovers encounter problems like this from time-to-time.
+An IKEA drawer can be wonderfully designed (and affordable) but its materials just aren’t intended to outlast us.
+But, with a little regular TLC, we can damn well try.

-My biggest issue has always been with the drawers, particularly with the dresser units they sell.
+My biggest issue has always been with IKEA drawers, particularly with the dresser units they sell.
 Put too much of something (socks), or anything too heavy in them (dense wool sweaters), and over time the bottom board warps under the weight.
-This shift is just enough to force the bottom of the drawer to slip out of it’s groove.
-And if you’re like me, that sag ends up catching on the clothing in the drawer beneath it and dragging the clothing around.
+This shift is just enough to force the bottom of the drawer to slip out of its groove.
+And if you’re like me, that sag ends up pinching on the clothing in the drawer beneath it, damaging fibers and ruining garments.

-Quick fix (that I’ve done many-a-time over the years [decades]): Glue it.
-Not Elmer’s elementary-style, but spend $5 and invest in some radically strong glue.
-Gorilla glue is a polyurethane glue, and it’s great (if you can keep the expansion qualities under control), and basic wood glue works in some cases, but it doesn’t hold well universally when you consider that many IKEA pieces are particleboard or plastic.
+The quick fix (that I’ve done many times over the years [decades])?
+Glue it.
+Spend $5 and invest in some strong adhesive.
+Gorilla glue is a polyurethane glue, and it’s great (if you can keep the expansion qualities under control).
+Basic wood glue works in some cases, but it doesn’t hold well universally when you consider that many IKEA pieces are particleboard or plastic.

-And I’ve never had to do it twice to the same drawer, despite how many socks I try and cram into that once broken drawer.
+I’ve never had to do it twice to the same drawer, despite how many socks I try and cram into that once-broken drawer.

-Friendly Update: This particular dresser is from the MALM collection at IKEA, but many units are discontinued and on recall.
+This dresser is from the MALM collection at IKEA, but many units are discontinued and on recall.
 Remember that you may be able to return your IKEA dresser to the store for a credit… even if broken… or repaired with glue.
 I owned two sets; one with 4 drawers, and one with 5 (where the top level is actually two smaller drawers).
 Based on their age (~10+ years), I received a reimbursement of $275.